MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/setup-best-practices-costing-method.md

 ---
 title: Setup Best Practices - Costing Method
 description: The Costing Method on the item card defines item's cost flow is recorded and whether an actual or budgeted value is capitalised and used in the cost calculation.
-author: edupont04
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: '30, 31'
 ms.date: 04/01/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="setup-best-practices-costing-method"></a>Setup Best Practices: Costing Method
+# Setup Best Practices: Costing Method

 The **Costing Method** on the item card defines item's cost flow is recorded and whether an actual or budgeted value is capitalised and used in the cost calculation.